 For extra flavour Greek rice pilaf can be cooked with bits of onions and spices or Saffron (Krokos kozanis).
 This basic recipe is a great accompaniment for meat dishes, like souvlaki, gyros or biftekia.
 Depending on local cuisine this classic Greek rice pilaf recipe may also contain vegetables, like sliced carrots, peas, corn etc. One very popular variation is gamopilafo, a festive Cretan specialty offered at weddings (gamoi), where the rice is cooked in lamb broth.
 Simply delicious!

-For an everyday super-filling meal try preparing this Greek rice pilaf recipe with chicken thighs or pieces of chicken breasts.
+For an everyday super-filling meal try preparing this Greek rice pilaf recipe with chicken legs or pieces of chicken breasts.
 Garnish with crumbled salty feta cheese and enjoy!

-- 8 chicken thighs, bone-in and skin on
+- 8 chicken legs, bone-in and skin on

 - 1 1/2 cup rice (long grain rice or basmati)

 - juice of 1 lemon (or more if you prefer)